 Part One: The Basics

 The best thing I think you can do to start is just play the game and understand the rules.
+Games Workshop made a great video explaining everything here.
 The starter sets for either season (Shadespire and Nightvault) contain basic starter decks for each of the factions they come with, and playing a few games with those decks against each other will get you used to how the game works (incidentally, these decks and ones like them are also a great way to introduce new players to the game.
 For more info on how to make similar decks to the starter sets, I wrote more about that here).

 Keep the rule-book close by, and reference it as you play through your first few games.
 Ideally, I would try to find someone who knows how to play the game already to walk you though a game with these starter decks, but it’s also perfectly fine to read the rule-book once through and then play with a friend, or even to slowly play against yourself consulting the rules as you go (I might have done this the first day I opened the Shadespire box).